nashville-software-school/Vue-Workshop/project-vault/event-dashboard.md

 # Build an Event Dashboard with the SeatGeek API

-For this project, build an event dashboard that uses **Vuex** and the [SeatGeek API](https://platform.seatgeek.com/) to receive data on theater, music, and sporting events in a given date range
+For this project, build an event dashboard that uses the [SeatGeek API](https://platform.seatgeek.com/) to receive data on theater, music, and sporting events in a given date range.
+Manage your state inside a store so it's easily shared across components.

 [**View a Demo**](https://nss-vue-event-dashboard.web.app/)